timescale/docs/api/add_continuous_aggregate_policy.md

 ### Sample use
 Add a policy that refreshes the last month once an hour, excluding the latest hour from the aggregate.
-For performance reasons, we recommended that you exclude buckets that see lots of writes:
+For performance reasons, we recommend that you exclude buckets that see lots of writes:
 ```sql
 SELECT add_continuous_aggregate_policy('conditions_summary',